 Study of technical communication as a dynamic process in organizational and social environments, including the manner in which organizational hierarchies, purposes, and stylistic conventions interact with the writing process.
-Professional literature and professional associations concerned with improving communications within students' disciplines.
-Prerequisite: ENG 2260 or permission of instructor
+Professional literature and

 ENG 3366 Professional Document Design (3)

 Overview of the fundamental concepts and techniques of information design and production for both print and online documents, including the coordination of text, typography, and graphics; principles of audience analysis, usability, and readability; and an introduction to computer software for desktop publication and web design.
 Prerequisite: ENG 2260 or permission of instructor